nxskok/pasias/docs/17-survival-analysis.md

 * `herco`

 Most of them have only two levels, so it doesn't matter whether we make them categorical or leave them as numbers, but for `herco` it matters.
-Let's give them all sensible values, mostly with `ifelse`, thus:
+Let's give them all sensible values, mostly with `ifelse`,
+<label for="tufte-mn-" class="margin-toggle">&#8853;</label><input type="checkbox" id="tufte-mn-" class="margin-toggle"><span class="marginnote">Case-when is much clearer than using nested if-elses when you have three or more categories, as for *herco*.</span> thus:

 ```r
 drugusers %>% mutate(